ChrisTheGreat1/DVWA-BruteForce-HighSecurity/README.md

 ![Help command](Images/CLI-Help-option.png)

+This repo also includes a CSV and TXT password list file that can be used with the optional `--passwordList` argument.

 To uninstall the tool, open a command terminal and enter the following command:

 `dotnet tool uninstall --global DVWA_BruteForce_HighSecurity`